Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Introduction

 To our knowledge, there are not many works at the intersection of optimization and oversmoothing.
 Recently, in \cite{Arroyo2025}, the authors relate oversmoothing to vanishing gradients, however: a) they assume Gaussian weights, and b) to our understanding, by assuming contracting Jacobians they place themselves in a case where \emph{the forward signal itself converges to zero} with increasing layer index.
-This of course results in oversmoothing (a zero signal has zero Dirichlet energy), but is a somewhat strong hypothesis.
-We will rather look at a more general framework where the forward signal can oversmooth without necessarily converging to $0$ itself.
-Closer to us, in \cite{Park2024} the authors introduce the idea of backward oversmoothing (calling it \emph{gradient oversmoothing}) and show that the backpropagated error is oversmoothed from output to input.
-However, their work has two main limitations: a) it is only valid in the linear case ($\rho=Id$), and b) they do not explain why precisely having a smoothed backpropagated error is detrimental for optimization.
-We consider a general $\rho$ instead, which allows us to uncover non-trivial \emph{interactions} between forward and backward oversmoothing (Thm.~\ref{thm:backward}).
-We then use these results to formally prove the existence of spurious stationary points caused by oversmoothing, which we argue is the main reason why deep GNNs are hard to train.
+This of course results in oversmoothing (a zero signal is of course constant), but we will rather look at a more general case where the forward signal can oversmooth without necessarily converging to $0$ itself (as we show in Prop.~\ref{prop:lower}).
+Closer to us, Park \& Kim \cite{Park2024} introduce the idea of backward oversmoothing (calling it \emph{gradient oversmoothing}) and show that the backpropagated error is smoothed from output to input.
+However, their work has important limitations: a) it is only valid in the linear case ($\rho=Id$), b) they do not explain why precisely having a smoothed backpropagated error is detrimental for optimization, and c) more importantly, at the time of this writing, there is a crucial error in their proof: they consider the symmetric GCN matrix $P = D^{-1/2}A D^{-1/2}$, which \emph{does not lead to oversmoothing towards constant representation} (which they wrongly claim), as it is not stochastic, but toward the square root of the degree vector instead.
+This is not a detail: typical stochastic matrices $P$ are \emph{not symmetric}, and, as we will see, this severely complexifies the proof of backward oversmoothing, as $P^\top$ plays a crucial role.
+In this paper, we do consider a general $\rho$, as well as stochastic non-symmetric $P$.
+We use backward oversmoothing to formally prove the existence of spurious stationary points, which we argue is the main reason why deep GNNs are hard to train.

 \paragraph{Outline.} We start with preliminaries in Sec.~\ref{sec:prelim}.
-In Sec.~\ref{sec:oversmoothing} we recall the classical forward oversmoothing, then show backward oversmoothing (Thm.~\ref{thm:backward}).
-In Sec.~\ref{sec:stationary}, we then prove our main result, which is the existence of many easily describable near-stationary points for GNNs.
+In Sec.~\ref{sec:oversmoothing} we recall the classical forward oversmoothing, then show backward oversmoothing.
+In Sec.~\ref{sec:stationary}, we then prove our main result relating to stationary points for deep GNNs.
 We also discuss the difference between GNNs and MLPs.
 We conclude in Sec.~\ref{sec:conclusion}.
-Proofs are provided in the appendix, and the code is available at \url{https://gitlab.inria.fr/nkeriven1/backward-oversmoothing}
+Proofs are provided in the appendix, as well as discussions and numerical illustrations.